 With our vertical lift modules (VLMs), you can optimize your warehouse space using the ceiling height and ease operational efforts by delivering items to your employees at an ergonomic retrieval height.

 - Modula Lift: Utilizes 9,050 square feet of traditional storage in only 150 square feet

 - Modula Slim: Requires only 32.29 square feet of floor space

 - Modula OnePick: Fully-automated with no employee supervision needed

 2. Modula Horizontal Carousels

 We’ve walked you through vertical solutions, but what if your warehouse has low ceilings?

-Our Modula Horizontal Carousel New Generation (HC) is perfect for warehouses in which ceiling height is limited.
+Our Modula Horizontal Carousel (HC) is ideal for warehouses where ceiling height is limited.

 In addition to taking advantage of your warehouse width, our horizontal solution enables fast and accurate order fulfillment, thanks to:

 - Picking rates of up to 550 lines per hour for each worker